solarwinds/joboe/dependencies/README.md

 #### General
-Since some of these packages do not run on JDK 11, we force the maven to use JDK 8 to compile.
+Use JDK 8 to compile.

 If your maven is run using JDK 8, then the `mvn clean install` should run as is.